 Where can I use this card?

-Your library card, both virtual and physical, can be used at all branches in Mecklenburg County as well as online to access many electronic resources.
+Your full-service library card, both virtual and physical, can be used at all branches in Mecklenburg County as well as online to access many electronic resources.

 If I apply online, can I use my card right away?

 You can use your library card number to access to all of Charlotte Mecklenburg Library's online resources right away by selecting a virtual card on the online request form.
 After your virtual library card has been processed by staff, you will have a full-service account that can be used to access all digital materials and resources, to place holds and check out physical items from any branch.
 If you want a physical card, you will have to go to a branch to have your account processed.

 You may check out up to 99 items at any given time, but there are limits on various types of items such as audio/visual materials.

 How long do I get to keep items?

 Books, music CDs, audiobooks and audio cassettes can be checked out for three weeks with three renewals allowed if there are no reserves on the item.
 Videos and DVDs may be checked out for seven days with three renewals allowed if there are no reserves on the item.
 Some instructional videos and DVDs have a three-week loan period.
 Rental items may not be renewed; only re-rented if there are no other holds.